What Are Japanese Kuji & How Do They Work?

 If you collect toys (you probably do if you’re reading this) you’ve probably come across the term “Kjui” or more commonly “Ichiban Kuji” at least once while searching eBay.
 If you’re like me you most likely took note of it as something to look up later on, filed it away in your brain as “some weird Japanese company”, and promptly forgot about it until the next time you seen it.
 You’ll be surprised to learn that you were right… kind of.

 Ichiban Kuji is a brand of Kuji that’s distributed by Bandpresto, however the term Kuji is not exclusive to them.
-The term Kuji translates to “Lottery”, and there are several (mostly) Japanese companies that run Kuji campaigns such as Happy Kuji.
-Since Ichiban Kuji and Happy Kuji are the ones I’m most familiar with I’m going to stick to these two companies for the sake of this discussion, but most Kuji campaigns are run in a very similar fashion.
+The term Kuji translates to “Lottery”, and there are several (mostly) Japanese companies that run Kuji campaigns, such as Happy Kuji.
+Since Ichiban Kuji and Happy Kuji are the ones I’m most familiar with, I’m going to stick to these two companies for the sake of this discussion, however most Kuji campaigns are run in a very similar fashion.

 Be@rbrick Happy Kuji X-Men: Complete Set Of 20 Carded Figures